SquarePenguin101/www.squarepenguin.co.uk/content/wiki/fileprefix.md

 ## get_iplayer File Prefix Configuration

-See general information about file and directory naming [here](/wiki/documentation#filenames-and-directories).

 ### Substitution Parameters

 get_iplayer 2.83 introduced a slightly extended syntax for [substitution parameters](/wiki/documentation#substitution-parameters) used with the `--fileprefix` option.
 It is now possible to define separators in `--fileprefix` that are omitted when the associated parameter is empty.
 This should be of use to all get_iplayer users, but will be of particular value to XBMC/Plex users since scrapers expect particular formats for names of files to be automatically imported.